Getting to (and Around) Berlin

 Berlin’s main train station is called Hauptbahnhof — that’s German for main train station.
 Cryptic, I know.
 From there, you can get trains to and from pretty much most places in mainland Europe.
 You can also take national and international trains from smaller stations in Berlin, namely Südkreuz in the southwest, Ostkreuz and Ostbahnhof in the east, and Gesundbrunnen in the north.

 The German train network is operated by Deutsche Bahn (German Rail) and there a few different types of trains you can take.
-Regional trains routes are denoted by the letters RE (Regional Express) which connects major cities and RB (Regional Bahn) which connects smaller towns.
-The ICE (InterCity Express) is a high-speed train which connects major cities at speeds of approximately 320kph (200mph) stopping in several destinations along the way.
+Regional trains routes are denoted by the letters RE (Regional Express) which connect major cities and RB (Regional Bahn) which connects smaller towns.
+The ICE (InterCity Express) is a high-speed train which connects major cities at speeds of approximately 320kph (200mph) stopping at several destinations along the way.
 And the relatively new ICE Sprinter trains connect Berlin, Hamburg, Frankfurt, Cologne, Düsseldorf, and Munich with no stops in between cities.
 This cuts down travel time significantly.

 Berlin’s main bus station is rather amusingly called ZOB or Zentraler Omnibusbahnhof.
 It’s located in the west of the city and is served by the U2 underground line, the Ringbahn commuter train, and by local bus routes M49, 139 and 218.
 Once there, you can reach any number of destinations with companies such as Berlin Linien Bus, MeinFernbus / Flixbus, Deutsche Touring / Eurolines, and Postbus.